Pradumnasaraf/pullprompt/README.md

 1. `github-token` - Required.
 The GitHub token to use for authentication.
 2. `user-prompt` - Optional.
 The prompt to generate the text.
 Default is "Share an open-source tip in 2 to 3 lines to help developers improve their workflow".
 You will find that in the `action.yml` file.
 3. `gemini-api-key` - Required.
 The Gemini API key to use for authentication an to interact with the API to generate the text.
+You can do that by visiting the [Gemini API](https://ai.google.dev/gemini-api/docs/api-key) page.
+Once you have the API key, you can add it to your repository secrets.
+You can do that by going to the repository settings and then to the secrets tab.
+Add a new secret with the name `GEMINI_API_KEY` and the value as the API key.

 The nature of action is to only work on pull requests.
 It will not work on any other event.